Atomarverseucht/minesweeper/README.md

 License
 See the LICENSE file in the repository for licensing information.

-Contact
-For questions, issues, or suggestions: open an issue or reach out to the repository owners via their GitHub profiles.

 Enjoy exploring the code — may your flags be true and your guesses few! ⚑💣